nyadla-sys/Train/README.md

 ## Model Architecture

-This is a simple model comprising of a Convolutional 2D layer, a Fully Connected Layer or a MatMul Layer (output: logits) and a Softmax layer (output: probabilities) as shown below.
+This is a simple model comprising of a Unidirectional Sequence LSTM layer, a Reshape layer, a Fully Connected Layer or a MatMul Layer (output: logits) and a Softmax layer (output: probabilities) as shown below.
 Refer to the [`tiny_conv`](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/examples/speech_commands/models.py#L673) model architecture.